food-innovation/mock-member-connex/README.md

 ## Use

-Use of this mock server assumes that you have a copy of `Introduction to OAuth2 with MemberConnex.pdf` which is available from CyberGlue.
+Use of this mock server assumes that you have copes of

+* `Introduction to OAuth2 with MemberConnex.pdf`,
+* `Intro to MCX API for FIAL - AFC.pdf`

+both of which are available from CyberGlue.

 ### Environment Variables